About the CVMAS

 Our Mission

-The Student Veteran Resource Center (SVRC) at Michigan State University (MSU) is dedicated to providing servicemembers, veterans and military affiliated students with the resources and support they need to thrive.
-We focus on fostering learning, development, and success for our military-connected students, helping them navigate their academic journey and build meaningful careers.
+The Center for Veterans and Military-Affiliated Students (CVMAS) at Michigan State University (MSU) is dedicated to providing servicemembers, veterans, and military-affiliated students with the resources and support they need to thrive.
+We focus on fostering learning, development, and success, helping our students navigate their academic journey and build meaningful careers.

 Our Vision